Kinchbus

-Kinchbus is a bus operator in Loughborough, England.
+Kinchbus, formerly G.K.
+Kinch, is a bus operator in Loughborough, England.
 Since 1998 it has been a subsidiary of the Wellglade Group.

 History

-Kinchbus was founded in 1987 by former Leicester City Football Club director Gilbert Kinch trading as GK Kinch and based in Barrow Upon Soar.
+Kinchbus was founded in 1987 by former Leicester City Football Club director Gilbert Kinch trading as G.K.
+Kinch and based in Barrow Upon Soar.
 Before moving into local bus services, Kinch had operated coaches from nearby Mountsorrel since at least 1972.
 In the early 1990s Kinchbus began to expand with services around Leicestershire and Nottinghamshire, including the purchase of Loughborough Bus and Coach from Midland Fox, giving the company its presence in Loughborough.
 In 1998 Kinchbus was sold to the Wellglade Group.

 Since 2008 Kinchbus has operated the Skylink service between Derby and Loughborough.
-In April 2009 after the withdrawal of the Arriva Midlands service it was extended into Leicester via the A6.
+In April 2009, after the withdrawal of the Arriva Midlands service, it was extended into Leicester via the A6.